Dora Varella: 2016

 In 2016, Varella received the first invitation of her career to compete at the X Games.

 2021: Olympic debut

 After the last Olympic qualifying championship held in Des Moines, Iowa, United States, in May 2021, Dora Varella officially qualified for the Tokyo 2020 Olympic Games.

 Varella participated in the women's park event at the 2021 Tokyo Olympics, finishing seventh in the finals.
 Heading into the games, she ranked ninth in the Olympic World Skateboarding Rankings for women's park.

+2022

+In 2022, Varella and Yndiara Asp, together with Sakura Yosozumi, Kokona Hiraki, Sky Brown, Poppy Olsen and Bryce Wettstein, received the International Fair Play Committee's (IFPC) Fair Play Award from the International Olympic Committee for their display of sportsmanship during the 2020 Summer Olympics.
+The award recognized the group's support for Japanese skateboarder Misugu Okamoto after her fall in the women's park final.

+In 2022, Varella became the first Brazilian woman to complete both a domestic and an international MegaPark.
+She first completed Gui Khury's MegaPark in Curitiba, an eight-metre-high course combining elements of a mega ramp and a skatepark, where she also became the first Brazilian woman to land a 360-degree spin over the gap.
+Later that year, she completed Elliot Sloan's MegaPark in California, including its return section.
+At the time, only a small number of female skateboarders had successfully completed a full MegaPark course, making Varella one of the first women to do so.

 2024

 Returning in the 2024 Paris Olympics, she finished fourth in the finals.